Skip to main content

 For instance, the different fibres used in FRP material can provide differing degrees of strength and resistance to environmental factors.
 Carbon fibres may be stronger than glass fibres in terms of tensile strength, but glass fibres are generally more resistant to industrial chemical exposure.

-The type of plastic resin used to set the fibres in GRPs and FRPs can impact their strength and durability.
+The type of polymer resin used to set the fibres in GRPs and FRPs can impact their strength and durability.
 Certain polymers offer enhanced resistance to UV exposure, extreme temperatures, chemicals, impact, and other factors.
 Manufacturing is an important consideration, too.
-Manufacturers who use appropriate void contents, curing, and fibre orienting techniques tend to produce better quality reinforced plastics.
+Manufacturers who use appropriate void contents, curing, and fibre orienting techniques tend to produce better quality reinforced polymers.

 Buy GRP From Industry Leaders